achlin9/achlin9.github.io/_pages/about.md

 - Studied the mediating effects of metabolites and biomarkers on the effects of night shift to reproductive diseases

-- Used machine learning (SVM, SOM, KNN, random forest, and other algorithms) and deep learning (Lenet, RNN, GRU, Generative Adversarial Networks) on the MRI dataset of Alzheimer's dataset, obsessive-compulsive disorder dataset, frontotemporal dementia dataset processing and analysis
+- Used machine learning (SVM, SOM, KNN, random forest, and other algorithms) and deep learning (Lenet, RNN, Lstm, Generative Adversarial Networks) on the MRI dataset of Alzheimer's dataset, obsessive-compulsive disorder dataset, frontotemporal dementia dataset processing and analysis